USAID website goes offline in Trump administration's 2-week-old freeze on foreign aid worldwide

 The shutdown of U.S.-funded programs during the 90-day review meant the U.S. was “getting a lot more cooperation” from recipients of humanitarian, development and security assistance, Rubio said.

-Republicans and Democrats have fought over the agency for years, arguing whether humanitarian and development aid protects the U.S. by helping stabilize partner countries and economies, or is a waste of money.
+Republicans and Democrats long have fought over the agency, arguing whether humanitarian and development aid protects the U.S. by helping stabilize partner countries and economies or is a waste of money.
 Republicans typically push to give State more control of USAID’s policy and funds.
 Democrats typically build USAID autonomy and authority.

 When Congress refused, the Trump administration used freezes and other tactics to cut the flow of funds already appropriated by Congress for foreign programs.
 The General Accounting Office later ruled that it violated a law known as the Impoundment Control Act.